Anti-harassment policy and how to report harassment

 - Submit your report through this form, choosing whether to include contact details or omit (anonymous).
 The form does not gather any personal or IP information.

 - Email your report (including as much of the above detail as possible) to report(at)nomadit.co.uk

-Our team will do its utmost to help you to feel safe throughout the conference.
+All reports are strictly confidential.
+Our team will do its utmost to help you to feel safe throughout the conference, contacting hotel/venue security, local law enforcement or other, as necessary/agreed.
 We value your attendance.

 - This anti-harassment policy is based on the example policy from the Geek Feminism wiki, created by the Ada Initiative and other volunteers. https://adainitiative.org/continue-our-work/conference-policies/

 - We also considered other policies such as the AAA Policy on Sexual Harassment & Sexual Assault and ASAEE (Spanish Anthropological Association): https://www.americananthro.org/LearnAndTeach/Content.aspx?ItemNumber=22956&navItemNumber=22957

 - MeTooAnthropology: https://metooanthro.org